ztyyLV/web-twain-docs/indepth/deployment/service.md

 ## About Dynamsoft Service

 The Dynamsoft Service uses `localhost` and the ports **18622, 18625, 18623, and 18626** for connection.
 The latter two ports are used when there is an SSL encryption, and the earlier two when otherwise.
 These ports can be configured in the `DSConfiguration.ini` file located in:
-`C:\Windows\SysWOW64\Dynamsoft\DynamsoftService(DynamsoftServicex64)\DSConfiguration.ini` (Windows as an example)
+`C:\Windows\SysWOW64\Dynamsoft\DynamsoftService(DynamsoftServicex64)\DSConfiguration.ini` (Windows)

 By default, there are always three Dynamsoft Service processes running.
 All of them are called "Dynamsoft Service" and use the same file `DynamsoftService.exe` .
-However, they are started with different arguments.
+However, they are initiated with different arguments.

 The main process starts without any argument as follows: